camjohnson-code/workout-metrics/README.md

 In the future, we'd like to improve the site by adding these features:

-- Currently, some of the data is stored in local storage.
-I'd like to migrate the storage of this data to Mongo DB.
-- Add a Charts component that allows users to dive deeper into their training data.
 - Add a share feature that gives users the ability to share an image to their socials.
+- Modify the loading/searching message on the Hall of Fame component to reflect if it's searching or loading.
+- Make the codebase more developer friendly and move some funcitons from App to a helper file.

 ## Acknowledgements